 Before you start to take it

-any other medicines
+Taking other medicines

-your pharmacy, supermarket or health food
+that you get without a prescription from your pharmacy, supermarket or health food

-If you are taking any of these you may need a different dose or you may need to take different
+You may need different amounts of your medicines, or you may need to take different

 Other medicines not listed above may also interact with letrozole.